-For businesses that do not have a represented workforce, our labor lawyers collaborate with management to respond to organizing efforts by training supervisors and preparing effective communications to employees, while ensuring the employer’s efforts are within the bounds of the law.
+For businesses that do not have a represented workforce, our Labor, Employment, and Workplace Safety lawyers collaborate with management to respond to organizing efforts by training supervisors and preparing effective communications to employees, while ensuring the employer’s efforts are within the bounds of the law.

 We provide comprehensive counsel on issues such as: